 get support from a hospital or community mental health team

-You're likely to be vulnerable if you are homeless after treatment in hospital for a mental health condition.
+You are likely to count as vulnerable if you're homeless after staying in hospital for treatment because of your mental health.

-The hospital can refer you to the council homeless team with your permission before you have to leave.
+You can ask the hospital to refer you to the homeless team before you have to leave.

 There is no set age for older people to count as having a priority need.

 Tell the council about any health problems or disabilities you have because of your age.